virgin Siberian pine nut oil and gastrointestinal health

 in extra virgin Siberian pine nut oil.

-Were there any clinical studies performed to ascertain the
+Were there any studies performed to ascertain the

-effectiveness of extra virgin pine nut oil as a peptic ulcer
+efficacy of Siberian pine nut oil as a peptic ulcer

 and gastritis remedy?